Here Comes Chicago PMI...

 Heads up!
-Minutes away from the release of the April Chicago PMI report, due out at 9:45 AM ET.
+Minutes away from the release of the results from the May Chicago Purchasing Managers Index survey, due out at 9:45 AM ET.

-The headline index is expected to tick up to 52.5 from last month’s 52.4 reading, indicating a slight acceleration in the pace of expansion in Midwest manufacturing in April.
+Economists predict the index rose to 50.0 in May from 49.0 in April.

+Any number above 50 on the index indicates expansion, whereas any number below 50 indicates contraction.
+So, a 50 reading would signal flat growth in regional manufacturing from last month.

 We will have the full release LIVE at 9:45 AM ET.
 Click here to refresh for the latest >